 A special market might be something like: "Messi to score and to receive a yellow card at 6.0".

-Obviously you can't lay this bet as there isn't a market for it in Betfair, however you are going to get a £5 free bet so the odds are in your favour.
+Obviously you can't lay this bet as there isn't a market for it on the exchange, however you are going to get a £5 free bet so the odds are in your favour.

 You know you are going to make around £4 profit from the free bet and so you're essentially only risking £1 to win £30.
 This means you'd basically be getting odds of 30.0 instead of 6.0 for that special market bet!

 There most common advantage play offers are things like Skybet or Betstars' 'RequestABet' Bet £10 Get £5 promos.
 These usually cannot be layed off, so the strategy here it so place plenty of small (£1) bets and then redeem the freebie!